terryyin/translate-python/README.rst

 Why Should I Use This?
 ----------------------

 The biggest reason to use Translate is to make translating quick and easy.
-It can be used as a command linne translation tool
+It can be used as a command line translation tool or as a Python module.

 Installation